coderanger/coderanger.net/content/posts/how-i-write-cookbooks.md

 ```

 Starting from the top, everything goes in a folder.
 For branding and namespacing
 on Supermarket I put all my cookbooks under `poise-` prefix.
-I would highly
+As an aside, I
-recommend others to stake out a similar prefix as the discussion around namespaces
+would highly recommend others to stake out a similar prefix as the discussion
-in Chef has reached a likely-permanent standstill.
+around namespaces in Chef has reached a likely-permanent standstill.

 Inside that I have three top-level directories: `chef/`, `lib/`, and `test/`.
 As
 one might expect, `chef/` holds Chef-specific files that Halite can't generate